t3n/JobQueue.RabbitMQ/README.md

 # t3n.JobQueue.RabbitMQ

 A job queue backend for the [Flowpack.JobQueue.Common](https://github.com/Flowpack/jobqueue-common) package based on [RabbitMQ](https://www.rabbitmq.com).
+If you don't know anything about RabbitMQ yet have a look at their tutorials [here](https://www.rabbitmq.com/getstarted.html).

-Disclaimer: This is a fork/remake of an initial version wich was made by [ttreeagency](https://github.com/ttreeagency/)!
+Disclaimer: This is a fork/remake of an initial version which was made by [ttreeagency](https://github.com/ttreeagency/)!

 ## Setup